 As for the time scale of such estate ‘regenerations’, it’s hard to identify exactly when the current programme began, both qualitatively in terms of the motivations, methods and political dimension of estate regeneration, and quantitatively in terms of the huge increase in the number of estates being regenerated and the equally huge number of homes for social rent being lost as a consequence.

-But at one end of the time scale is the so-called ‘Five-Estate’ regeneration scheme in Peckham that demolished the Sumner, Willowbrook, Camden, Gloucester Grove and North Peckham estates.
-Completed in 2004, the regeneration resulted in a reduction in housing across the five estates from 4,532 council flats to 3,694 new builds, a net loss of over 800 homes.
-But the new developments also saw a tenure shift from 4,314 homes for council rent to 2,154 council-rented, 915 housing association and 625 leasehold.
-In its reduction of the overall number of properties and the relatively large number of homes for social rent built on the new development, this regeneration scheme, which began planning in the 1990s, clearly belongs to the outer limits of the current estate regeneration programme, which invariably justifies the huge loss of homes for social rent with a dramatic increase in the number of properties for private sale on the new development.
-By contrast, in 2002 the Liberal Democrat/Conservative coalition council announced the demolition of the Heygate estate in Southwark, and by 2010 the newly elected Labour council had agreed a deal with property developers Lendlease to sell the land for £50 million (around one-fifteenth of its value), demolish 1,214 council homes and replace them with 2,535 properties, with the promise that 25 per cent will be ‘affordable’ and a mere 82 for social rent.
+But at one end of the time scale is the so-called ‘Five-Estate’ regeneration scheme in Peckham that demolished the North Peckham, Camden and Sumner estates and refurbished the Willowbrook and Gloucester Grove estates.
+Completed in 2004, the regeneration resulted in a reduction in housing across the five estates from 4,532 council homes to 3,694 mixed-tenure dwellings, a net loss of 838 homes.
+But the new developments also saw a tenure shift from 4,314 homes for council rent to 2,154 (a 50 per cent loss of 2,160 council-rented homes in a borough with 24,000 households on its housing waiting list), 915 housing association rentals and 625 market sale properties.
+In its reduction of the overall number of properties and the relatively large number of homes for social rent built on the new development, this regeneration scheme, which was undertaken in 1994 as a partnership between Southwark council and several property developers and housing associations, clearly belongs to the outer limits of the current estate regeneration programme, which invariably justifies the huge loss of homes for social rent with a dramatic increase in the number of properties for private sale on the new development.
+By contrast, in 2002 the Liberal Democrat/Conservative coalition council announced their decision to demolish the Heygate estate in Southwark, and by 2010 the newly re-elected Labour council had agreed a deal with property developers Lendlease to sell the land for £50 million (around one-fifteenth of its value), demolish 1,214 council homes and replace them with 2,535 properties, with the promise that 25 per cent will be ‘affordable’ and a mere 82 for social rent.
 Clearly by now something had changed in what was meant by estate ‘regeneration’.